tuffs/annotated_c_programming_language_solutions/w3schools/55_c_pointers.md

 A _pointer variable points_ to a _data type_ (like `int`) of the same
 type, and is created with the `*` operator.

-The address of the variable you are working with is assigned to teh pointer.
+The address of the variable you are working with is assigned to the pointer.

 ```c